anonlegionoke/crypto-pay-gateway/README.md

 That means the product surface is intentionally similar across both modes, while the settlement semantics remain honest.

-## Current Status

-This project is best described as:

-- reliable simulation demo
-- realistic merchant checkout architecture
-- not yet a production-ready payments business system

 ## Remaining Production Work

 - deeper live settlement validation on mainnet